How to get to Madrid

 Points of interest

 Estación Sur bus station Connections: Regular scheduled connections with domestic and international destinations.
-Services: Regular underground, bus and taxi services.
-Avenida de América station Connections: Connections with many domestic destinations Services: Regular underground, bus and taxi services.
+Services: Regular metro, bus and taxi services.
+Avenida de América station Connections: Connections with many domestic destinations Services: Regular metro, bus and taxi services.